 Pre-Existing Condition Exclusion

-Effective July 1, 2018, no benefits will be paid for a disability resulting, either directly or indirectly, from an injury or sickness that existed on or before the first day you became eligible for coverage, whether diagnosed or undiagnosed.
+No benefits will be paid for a disability resulting from an injury or sickness for which you received medical treatment in the 12-month period prior to the first day you became eligible for coverage, whether diagnosed or undiagnosed.

 If you have a pre-existing condition, the above benefit exclusion does not apply if you meet one of the following conditions: